15 Fun San Antonio Museums With Free Admission

 Free Days At The McNay Art Museum

-General admission is free from 4 to 9 p.m.
-Thursdays and from noon to 5 p.m. on the first Sunday of each month.
+General admission is free from 4pm-9pm every Thursday and from 12pm-5pm. on the first Sunday of each month.
 During those times, admission to special exhibitions costs $10.
-Whereas active-duty military personnel, veterans, and their families are free all the time, the same with children 12 and younger.
+Active-duty military personnel, veterans, and children 12 and under are always free.

 They provide free parking for visitors on its premises.